niklasf/build-raspbian-image/README.md

  * Install `apt-cron` to automatically look for package updates.
 Regularly updates the package lists (but does not install anything) if installed without any reconfiguration.

+ * Install `avahi-daemon` to broadcast the device address to the local network using Zeroconf / Bonjour.

 Resize the root partition to the SD card
 ----------------------------------------